sipgate-io/sipgateio-incomingcall-python/README.md

 python -m incoming_call
 ```

+## Deployment to Google Cloud App Engine

+To deploy this project to Google Cloud App Engine, you might use our [sipgateio-google-deployer](https://github.com/sipgate-io/sipgateio-google-deployer).

 ## How It Works

 In the `__main__.py`, which is a starting point of the application, we import the `server` module from our file `server.py` on the same directory.